 Data as Culture is the term we gave to the process of selecting, commissioning and curating data-driven artworks for the UK’s Open Data Institute (ODI).
 The ODI and MzTEK created an art programme that engages people in how data can be used as an art material.
 A total of nine works, three new commissions and […]

 I’ve just set-up a new research website for my PhD.
-Currently contains only random snippets.
+Currently contains only random snippets. [please note that the research log is currently password protected]

 Imagine living alongside artworks that reflect the choices that you and your local communities are making towards achieving a sustainable future… artworks that live and breathe, that reward your choices and encourage change.
 ECHOLOGY brings together Australia’s leading artists and urban developers to create data-driven public artworks that engage with serious issues in evocative and […]